gpshead/jubilant-octo-couscous/README.md

 ## Would you like to play a game?

 *The only winning move*
 : is not to play.
-_According to WHOPR_.
+_According to WHOPR_.\
+This definition looked wrong in the github markdown on the source tree view with multiple spaces after the `:` but looked fine on the github pages jekyll view.
+I've gone back to a single space after the colon now.